profusion/apollo-validation-directives/README.md

 `checkMissingPermissions()` to see if the current request contains the required permissions.
 If the `policy: THROW` (default) is used, then it will throw `ForbiddenError`.
-If the `policy: RESOLVER` is used, the check is done and the resolver will receive an extra argument `missingPermissions: [String!]` that is null if nothing is missing, otherwise it contains the missing permissions.
+If the `policy: RESOLVER` is used, the check is done inside the resolver and the `GraphQLResolveInfo` argument will receive an extra field `missingPermissions: string[]` that is undefined if nothing is missing, otherwise it contains the missing permissions.
 For instance it may allow the execution with some restrictions, such as mask values, filter and only return the owned fields, etc.